Postpartum Wellness according to Ayurveda

 Ayurvedic Postpartum Tips

-The postpartum time period is one that should be approached slowly.
+The postpartum time period is one that should be done slowly, intentionally and built with rest for mama in mind.
 The first 2 weeks should be spent in bed, the next 2 weeks on the bed, the last 2 weeks around the bed.
 Another great book to read is called the First 40 Days.

 Nutrition